GreyGalileo/Tetravex_Solver/README.md

 It is assumed that none of the tiles provided are identical, i.e. they are all pairwise distinct.
 If a game is entered with identical tiles the solution will most likely be fallacious.

+Note that memory and time complexity are exponential with respect to the size of the board, entering games bigger than 3x3 is strongly discouraged.

-We built a bash script which takes a file input and streamlines the process of looking for a model and representing it in a readable fashion, the script calls several other programs:
+The bash script script.sh takes one file argument and runs the solver (the various programs) on the game in thee file. script.sh takes a file input and streamlines the process of looking for a model and representing it in a readable fashion, the script calls several other programs:

 We have a program written in Python, verify_format.py, in order to check that the format of the file to be used as input by the Ocaml program (todimacs.ml) is correct.